mypreview/GEO-Top-Bar/docs/how-to-change-message-bar-font-using-google-fonts.md

 !> Note that this step is entirely optional, but you may or may not need to setup your own Google API key..

-?> Follow these steps to get an API Key from the [Google API Console](https://developers.google.com/maps/documentation/javascript/get-api-key#get-an-api-key)
+?> Follow these steps to get an API Browser Key from the [Google API Console](https://developers.google.com/maps/documentation/javascript/get-api-key#get-an-api-key)

 ```php
 if (!function_exists('prefix_custom_api_geo_top_bar_google_fonts')):